 Find a quality selection of bamboo flooring at The Carpet Center in Conway.
-If you are considering bamboo flooring for your home, stop by and talk with us about it.
+If you are considering bamboo floors for your home, stop by and talk with us about it.
 Our team is here to answer your questions.

 1. The manufacturing of bamboo flooring is eco-friendly.

 Bamboo flooring is made from a natural material.
 The bamboo used to make it grows nearly 10 times faster than hardwoods like red oak.
 It is a grass that only takes 3-5 years to grow.

 This makes the material used to manufacture this flooring highly renewable.
 It’s perfect for an eco-conscious homeowner.

 Is it eco-friendly? — The process used to make bamboo flooring involves adhesive chemicals that might not be safe for your home.
 Experts are concerned that bamboo flooring has the potential to emit volatile organic chemicals (VOC) in your home once installed.
 The risk depends on how well the flooring was made.

 Another concern many have about the eco-friendliness of this flooring is the growing process.
 Moso bamboo grows naturally in China.
 Some overseas plantations don’t have proper regulations to protect workers.

 Before you choose your bamboo flooring, check if it has a Forestry Stewardship Council (FSC) certification.

 2. Maintenance and upkeep is easy.